-As mentioned under point 2.1 of this decision, documents (1) - (3) contain information relating to punctual issues and interpretation of the scope of applicability of the provisions of various legal acts relevant for the subject matter of the EU-Turkey statement.
+As mentioned under point 2.2 of this decision, documents (1) - (4), (6) - (8), as well as the relevant undisclosed parts of document (5), contain information relating to punctual issues and interpretation of the scope of applicability of the provisions of various legal acts relevant for the subject matter of the EU-Turkey statement.

-While the decision-making process linked to the EU-Turkey statement has been finalised, the information in the above-mentioned documents is also relevant in the context of other legislative decision-making processes, currently ongoing, relating to the same subject matter.
-As explained by the Legal Service in the initial reply, disclosure of documents (1) - (3), would have a negative effect on the ongoing discussion on the Commission's proposal for the decision amending Council Decision (EU) 2015/160114, as well as on the adoption of the Regulation of the European Parliament and of the Council amending Regulation (EC) No 539/200115.
+While the decision-making process linked to the EU-Turkey Statement has been finalised, the information in the above-mentioned documents is also relevant in the context of another decision-making processes, currently ongoing, relating to the same subject matter.
+As explained by the Legal Service in the initial reply, disclosure of documents (1) - (4), (6) - (8), as well as the relevant undisclosed parts of document (5), would have a negative effect on the ongoing discussion on the Commission's proposal24 for the decision amending Council Decision (EU) 2015/160125, as well as on the adoption of the Regulation of the European Parliament and of the Council amending Regulation (EC) No 539/200126.

-Documents (1) - (3), which were drafted for internal use, contain information relating to a matter for which some decisions have not been yet taken, as both above-mentioned processed are still ongoing.
-Therefore, public release of documents (1) - (3), would seriously undermine these decision-making processes, as it would reveal preliminary legal assessments relating to the policy options which are currently under consideration.
-The Commission services must be free to explore all possible options in preparation of a decision free from external pressure16.
+Documents (1) - (8), which were drafted for internal use, contain information relating to a matter for which some decisions have not been yet taken, as both above-mentioned processes are still ongoing.
+Therefore, public release of documents (1) - (4), (6) - (8), as well as the relevant undisclosed parts of document (5), would seriously undermine these decision-making processes, as it would reveal preliminary legal assessments relating to the policy options which are currently under consideration.
+The Commission services must be free to explore all possible options in preparation of a decision free from external pressure27.

 There is a real risk that the substance of such preliminary views would be misconstrued and misunderstood when presented outside the context in which they were elaborated and for which they were intended.
 Such a risk would be particularly acute in the very likely event that information is used or publicised by organisations or entities that would have particular views as to what the outcome of the decision-making process should be.
 As a consequence, a requirement to disclose such internal documents would fundamentally alter the nature of the work of the Commission and its services in the ongoing processes pending in the European Parliament and the Council.
-Their disclosure would hamper and have a chilling effect on internal discussions that constitute an absolutely essential part of the decision-making processes and thereby severely compromise these processes.
+Their disclosure would seriously hamper internal discussions that constitute an essential part of the decision-making processes and thereby severely compromise these processes.

-Having regard to the above, I consider that the use of the exception under Article 4(3), first and the second subparagraphs of Regulation 1049/2001 (protection of the decision-making process) is justified, and that access to documents (1) - (3), must be refused on that basis.
+Having regard to the above, I consider that the use of the exception under Article 4(3), first and the second subparagraphs of Regulation 1049/2001 (protection of the decisionmaking process) is justified, and that access to documents (1) - (4), (6) - (8), as well as the relevant undisclosed parts of document (5), must be refused on that basis.